-Inspect (Figures 37, 38, 39)
+Figure 37, 38 and 39

-- Reaction internal gear (683) and support (684) for
+- Reaction internal gear (684) and support (685) for:

 - proper assembly

-- + stripped splines
+- stripped splines

+- cracks

+- teeth or lug damage thrust bearing assemblies (683 and 692) for damage

+- Lo and reverse clutch plates (682) for:

+- composition material wear, heat damage, or delamination

+- heat damage or surface finish damage to steel plates

+- Reaction carrier assembly (681) for:

+- pinion gear damage

+- excessive pinion washer wear

+- end play exceeding .61 mm (.024")

-- cracks - teeth or lug damage - Thrust bearing assemblies (683 and 692) for damage - Lo and reverse clutch plates (682) - Composition for wear, heat damage, or delamination - Steel for heat damage or surface finish damage - Reaction carrier assembly (681) for - pinion gear damage - excessive pinion washer wear (end play .20-.
-61 mm/.008-.024 in.) - proper pinion staking - keystoned pinion gears (pinions must turn free) - damaged or worn thrust bearing To check the captive thrust bearing in the carrier for wear, place a bushing or an output shaft sleeve on the bearing race (do not contact the pinion gears) and turn it with the palm of your hand.
+- proper pinion staking

+- keystoned pinion gears (pinions must turn freely)

+- damaged or worn thrust bearing

+- To check the captive thrust bearing in the carrier for wear, place a bushing or an output shaft sleeve on the bearing race (do not contact the pinion gears) and turn it with the palm of your hand.
 Any imperfections will be felt through the bushing.